helga-agentur/ui-components/packages/FacetedSearch/README.md

 Receives ordered visible IDs from the orchestrator and updates the DOM: shows/hides items, reorders them to match relevance order, and toggles an empty-state message.

+The `FacetedSearchResultUpdater` class is meant to be subclassed when a project needs different DOM handling (e.g. a different layout depending on whether a search term is active).
+See the class doc comment: its fields/methods are public rather than private for this reason.

 #### Attributes
 - `data-item-selector` (string, required): CSS selector matching each result item.
 - `data-item-id-selector` (string, required): Attribute selector for the unique item ID.